defano/wyldcard/README.md

 `height`      | Returns or sets the height of the part (in pixels) `id`          | Returns the part's ID.
 Each part has a globally unique ID that is assigned by WyldCard at creation and cannot be changed.
 `left`        | Returns or sets the left-most border of the part's location, moving the part horizontally but not affecting its width.
-`location`    | Returns or sets the center point of the part.
+`location`    | Returns or sets the center-point of the part.
 Also available as the `loc` property.
 `name`        | Returns or sets the script-addressable name of the part (on buttons, this value determines the label or text that appears drawn on the button)
 `number`      | Returns the _number_ of the part, a value representing its order relative to other parts of the same type.
 `rectangle`   | Returns or sets the rectangle of the part, equivalent to getting or setting the `top`, `left`, `height` and `width` properties together.
 This property only accepts a _rectangle_ value, consisting of two, comma-separated point coordinates representing the top-left and bottom-right positions of the part, for example `"10, 10, 100, 100"`.
 This value is also accessible as `rect`.